-7- 'self-isolation' period) has passed, in line with national guidance.
-This is currently 10 days.
 Pupils can be taken on school trips although this must be within their bubble and to a covid secure location.
 A risk assessment should be completed prior to this.
 Parents must notify the school if their child has an impaired immune system or a medical condition that means they are vulnerable to infections.
-The school in liaison with individuals' medical professionals where necessary, reviews the needs of pupils who are vulnerable to infections.
-Any additional provisions for pupils who are vulnerable to infections are put in place by the headteacher, in liaison with the pupil's parents where necessary.
+The school in liaison with individuals' medical professionals where necessary, reviews the needs of pupils who are vulnerable to infections. • Any additional provisions for pupils who are vulnerable to infections are put in place by the headteacher, in liaison with the pupil's parents where necessary.
 All essential staff training/ meetings, where social distancing cannot be facilitated, to be held virtually.
 Children will be asked to come to school in suitable PE kits on PE days.
-Poor management of infectious diseases Staff Pupils Others Lack of infection control Everyone is instructed to monitor themselves and others, stay alert and look out for similar symptoms if a pupil or staff member has been sent home with suspected coronavirus.
-Staff are vigilant, stay alert and report concerns about their own, a colleague's or a pupil's symptoms to the Headteacher or SLT as soon as possible.
-The school is consistent in its approach to the management of suspected and confirmed cases of coronavirus.
-The school is informed by pupils' parents when pupils return to school after having coronavirus - the school informs the relevant staff.
+Poor Staff Lack of Everyone is instructed to monitor themselves and Y management of Pupils infection others, stay alert and look out for similar symptoms if a infectious diseases Others control pupil or staff member has been sent home with suspected coronavirus.
+01368363 Staff are vigilant, stay alert and report concerns about their own, a colleague's or a pupil's symptoms to the Headteacher or SLT as soon as possible.
+The school is consistent in its approach to the management of suspected and confirmed cases of coronavirus.The school is informed by pupils' parents when pupils return to school after having coronavirus - the school informs the relevant staff.
+Staff inform the headteacher/head of school when they plan to return to work after having coronavirus.